 It is important to understand that finding a perfect dog is almost impossible.
 For this reason I have highlighted the correct or incorrect points being discussed.
 In many photos used, other points on the same dog may be correct or incorrect, but are not mentioned at that time.
 These points may be mentioned later, using the same photo, while discussing a different aspect of the breed.

 Also important is the fact that most of the photos show dogs standing naturally, or moving on a loose lead.
 Any dog can be taught to stand in a “stacked “position, but to correctly evaluate structure requires the dog to stand naturally, and to correctly evaluate movement requires the dog to move naturally, without being “strung up “, and this can only be achieved with a loose lead when in the show ring.
-Physically changing the stance, or dragging or stringing up the dog during movement essentially changes the natural characteristics , and very few judges are fooled by these tactics.
+Physically changing the stance by stacking, or dragging or stringing up the dog during movement, essentially changes the natural characteristics , and very few judges are fooled by these tactics.
 Often the very act of placing the feet in stack position alerts the judge to possible structural faults, which would not be evident if the dog were able to stand correctly by itself!
 The same is the case for stringing up or dragging the dog when moving around the show ring.

 The Official Breed Standard of the Swiss Saint Bernard club, adopted by the FCI and the Kennel Union of Southern Africa, is printed in black.
 Photos and diagrams are my personal choices, used to illustrate particular requirements, and are not part of the official standard.